Aceinna/docs_ins1000/system_setup_guide.rst

 3.1 Serial Connection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The INS1000 system supports serial communication.
-To establish serial communication, use one Serial to USB cable to connect the COM-PORT of the data cable (shown in Figure 3) to your computer or other data receivers.
+The INS1000 system supports serial communication: both the base station and rover station could connect with PC tool with serial cable respectively, however, a null modem adaper for Male-Famale head of serial line transfer is a requirement.
+To establish serial communication, use one Serial to USB cable to connect the COM-PORT of the data cable (shown in Figure 3) to computer.

 .. figure:: media/installation/connect_the_serial_usb_to_computer.png